-2. Choose a US-based fulfillment provider for ecommerce orders
+2. Choose a US-based fulfilment provider for ecommerce orders

 If you’re selling in the US, we strongly recommend choosing a US-based third-party logistics (3PL) provider to store inventory and ship orders to US customers.
 This can save you significant time and money; shipping within the US is exponentially cheaper and faster than shipping internationally.

-With 73% of shoppers expecting affordable, fast deliveries and 24% of customers canceling an order due to slow shipping, finding the right fulfillment center location(s) can help you offer fast shipping to your US customers at an affordable price.
+With 73% of shoppers expecting affordable, fast deliveries and 24% of customers canceling an order due to slow shipping, finding the right fulfilment centre location(s) can help you offer fast shipping to your US customers at an affordable price.

-Allowing customers to send returns to your US 3PL’s fulfillment centers can also increase sales — 66% of shoppers review a retailer’s return policy before buying, and 95% of shoppers say they would purchase with a retailer again if satisfied with their returns process.
+Allowing customers to send returns to your US 3PL’s fulfilment centres can also increase sales — 66% of shoppers review a retailer’s return policy before buying, and 95% of shoppers say they would purchase with a retailer again if satisfied with their returns process.